 Outstanding snow-load handling capability

-Bottom-Line: a pricey but incredibly well-made mountaineering tent that scores highly in every metric by which a 4-season tent might be measured.
+Bottom-Line: a pricey but incredibly well-made mountaineering model that scores highly in every metric by which a 4-season tent might be measured.

-If you’re looking for a budget-friendly and lightweight 4-season tent that still offers good comfort and weather protection, the REI Arete ASL deserves a place on your shortlist.
+If you’re looking for a budget-friendly and lightweight 4-season model that still offers good comfort and weather protection, the REI Arete ASL deserves a place on your shortlist.

 The Arete is not designed for high alpine expeditions and extended stays in extreme conditions.
 Instead, it’s better for summer mountaineering, car camping, and other 3 or 4-season trips around the treeline.

-With a peak height of 3 ft and 7 in, this tent is also great for tall individuals, leaving plenty of room to sit upright and handing gear from the tent ceiling.
+With a max height of 3 ft and 7 in, this product is also great for tall individuals, leaving plenty of room to sit upright.
 And even though you can only fit 2 adult sleepers inside, the added floor length provides plenty of room for gear storage at your feet.

 The Arete’s most prominent handicap is its small vestibule, which is only big enough to accommodate a few pairs of wet boots and makes for a very cramped cooking area.